bchamby/chef-compliance-installation-configuration-operation/README.md

 # Objectives:
 After completing this course, you should be able to:

-Install and initially configure the Chef Compliance server
+Install and initially configure the Chef Compliance server.

-Perform scans with Chef Compliance
+Perform scans with Chef Compliance.

-Remediate a compliance issue
+Remediate compliance issues.

-Run Compliance Reports
+Schedule and run compliance reports.

-Use InSpec to create and modify Chef Compliance profiles
+Use InSpec to create, modify, and test Chef Compliance profiles.

-View compliance statistics for a node
+Manage Users, Organizations, Teams and Permissions

 Note: You should have attended at least Chef Essentials, Chef Fundamentals or have equivalent Chef experience prior to attending this course.